james-barrett-dev/ks-email-builder/README.md

 3. **CSS Inlining**: After building the HTML, the main CSS file is inlined into the HTML to ensure compatibility with email clients that strip external CSS.
 4. **CSS Pruning**: The unused CSS is removed to reduce the size of the email.
 5. **HTML Minification**: The final HTML is minified to reduce file size, making the emails faster to load.
-6. **Image Path Replacement**: The `replaceImagePaths` task allows you to either:
+6. **Asset Path Replacement**: The `replaceAssetPaths` task allows you to either:
-   - Use local image paths (`./images/`) for development or testing.
+   - Use local paths (`../images/` and `../fonts/`) for development or testing.
-   - Replace image paths with an external URL when building for production, by specifying the `--prod-url` argument.
+   - Replace these paths with an external URL when building for production by specifying the `--prod-url` argument or using the production URLs in `config.json`.

 ## Deployment

-After running the `gulp build:prod` command, the production-ready HTML files will be located in the `dist/` directory.
+After running the `gulp build:prod` command, the production-ready HTML files will be located in the `dist/` directory and are ready to be uploaded or sent.

+For deploying via GitHub Pages or another provider, you can configure the font and image URLs using the `config.json` file or the `--prod-url` option during the build process.